capybara1/DiagnosticsDemo/README.md

 Quality:
 - Usually not noisy
 - The output should scale well
-- Usually no semantic/structured logging
+- Semantic/structured logging if required

 Performance:
 - Affects performance